-Short summary: Home ownership carries many expenses, such as home insurance, PMI, maintenance and so forth.
+Summary: Home ownership carries many expenses, such as home insurance, PMI, maintenance and so forth.
 This article identifies new home expenses and gives tips to prepare for these expenses.
-Interested persons should contact Sammamish Mortgage to learn more.
+This article will explain more.

 In this post, we will identify and discuss a few of the new expenses you’re likely to encounter as a new homeowner in Washington State.
 Then, we will discuss the issue of preparing for new home expenses.
 We will focus on the following expenses: home insurance, private mortgage insurance (PMI), property taxes, HOA fees, utilities, and home maintenance and repairs.
 Not every home owner in Washington State will deal with all of these expenses, but most home owners will encounter at least a few.

 - How to prepare for these new expenses

 When you buy a home, you’ll definitely want to obtain home insurance.
 Home insurance protects you in the event that your home is burglarized, damaged or destroyed.
 This is one of those expenses which is rarely contemplated by new home owners.